oxidecomputer/dice-util/README.md

 root directory for the CA files is included as an absolute path.
 Using relative paths makes the config more flexible but requires that invocations of the `openssl ca` command be done from the root of the CA directory.

-- mfg-run.sh - This scripts the manufacturing side of the DeviceId certification pocess.
-It uses the `dice-ca-sign.sh` script for signing operations.